 - Knowledge about addiction and the brain

 - A strong support system (family, AA, positive peer groups)

 Depending on your needs and the needs of the group, other treatment approaches may be used to work through co-occurring issues that create stumbling blocks to recovery.
 This may be accomplished in group, individual, and/or family sessions designed by your primary therapist.

 These sessions are aimed at building coping skills and changing the way you have responded to challenging situations in the past.
 The ability to continue with your life during intensive treatment gives you the opportunity to put these skills to work while processing and fine-tuning them during treatment episodes.

 Goal: Long-Term Recovery

-Intensive Outpatient Program at The Aviary Recovery Center is designed to build skills needed for long term recovery.
+The Intensive Outpatient Program at The Aviary Recovery Center is designed to build skills needed for long-term recovery.
 Treatment may last a few months to reinforce these skills.
 Research has noted that those who stay in treatment and follow the treatment plan have 60% more likelihood of long-term sobriety.
-Success requires a commitment to develop the insight, skills and understanding to build resiliency to the chronic illness of addiction.
+Success requires a commitment to develop the insight, skills, and understanding to build resiliency to the chronic illness of addiction.
 Consistent and continuous connection to the tenets of treatment is needed to develop the skills for a lifetime of recovery.